iotaledger/bee-rfcs/text/0034-ternary-hash.md

 with `b_i` the bit at the `i-th` position.

-Assuming there exists an implementation of `keccak`, the main work in implementing `Kerl` is writing an efficient converter betWe en the ternary array interpreted as an integer, and its binary representation.
-For the binary representation, one can either use an existing big integer library, or write one from scratch with only a subset of required methods to make the conversion work.
+Assuming there exists an implementation of `keccak`, the main work in implementing `Kerl` is writing an efficient converter between the ternary array interpreted as an integer, and its binary representation.
+For the binary representation, one can either use an existing big-integer library, or write one from scratch with only a subset of required methods to make the conversion work.

 #### Important implementation details